Banderson0089/Covid_SQL_querries/README.md

-Some of the SQL notebooks and work I have done in SSMS, DataBricks andSnowflake.
-Most of the samples are validation reporting and validation notebooks written in SQL
+Some of the SQL and python work I have done in online classes